 Wi-Fi thermostats make your home even more comfortable by allowing you to control the temperature in your house remotely.
-We started this project with business analysis of client’s thermostats, considering their performance in terms of UX and UI, cloud connection, and data transfer.
+We started this project with a business analysis of the client’s thermostats, considering their performance in terms of UX and UI, cloud connection, and data transfer.
 Our team rewrote embedded software for the updated Wi-Fi chip we had introduced.
-LS’ engineers also developed a solution for the legacy device.
+LS engineers also developed a solution for the legacy device.
 These changes enable higher Wi-Fi module reliability allowing final users to enjoy a secure and stable connection.

 Home-based patient monitoring has never been easier.
 Our team built an IoT and AI telemedicine platform that enables caregivers to monitor the chronic respiratory diseases of their patients more efficiently.
 It consists of smart edge devices tracking sounds 24/7 at their homes to detect symptom-related noise.